april/certainly-something/README.md

 Certainly Something (Certificate Viewer)
 ========================================

+> **Note:** Certainly Something has been integrated directly into Firefox 72, and aside from convenience functions it is no longer necessary for viewing certificates.

 Uses the new TLS Info API in Firefox to view information about the current state of your HTTPS connection.

 <p align="center"><img src="https://i.imgur.com/GEbv434.png" alt="Main Info" width="300">    <img src="https://i.imgur.com/xM13M1E.png" alt="Extensions" width="300"></p>